jenkinsci/ansible-tower-plugin/README.md

 ### Secret text bearer token

+To configure a pre-created bearer token:

+1. Create an OAuth access token for the Jenkins service account in Tower, AWX, or AAP.
+2. Copy the access token value when the controller displays it.
+3. Open **Manage Jenkins → Credentials**.
+4. Add a **Secret text** credential and paste the access token into **Secret**.
+5. Select the new credential in the global Ansible Tower installation.
+6. Use **Test Connection** to validate it.

 Store the actual OAuth access token value in a Jenkins **Secret text** credential.
 The plugin sends it as a bearer token and does not create or delete that externally managed token.

 Secret text credentials require the [Plain Credentials Plugin](https://plugins.jenkins.io/plain-credentials/).